pmoulton/glass-class/README.md

-Glass-Class
+Class Feed
 ===========
 ![The Logo](class-feed.png)

-Glass class is an interactive learning application for Google Glass designed to enhance the classroom learning experience.
+Class Feed is an interactive learning application for Google Glass designed to enhance the classroom learning experience.